mozilla/webdev-bootcamp/reference/git_github.rst

-Git and Github
+Git and GitHub
 ==============

-This document describes some tips and tricks for using Git and Github.
+This document describes some tips and tricks for using Git and GitHub.
 There are also some best practices for :ref:`best-practices-github`.

 Commit Messages